PoCInnovation/Workshops/software/13.Rust/README.md

 To do this, create a file `main.rs` in a folder called `src`.

-> :bulb: Rust file has `rs` extension.
+> 💡 Rust file has `rs` extension.

-> :bulb: Now, that you have created a file `main.rs`, you can use other files.
-To use them in your `main.rs` you have to integrate the modulude with the keyword `mod` ([read more](https://stackoverflow.com/questions/26388861/how-to-include-a-module-from-another-file-from-the-same-project))
+> 💡 Now, that you have created a file `main.rs`, you can use other files.
+To use them in your `main.rs` you have to integrate the module with the keyword `mod` ([read more](https://stackoverflow.com/questions/26388861/how-to-include-a-module-from-another-file-from-the-same-project))

 ##### Resources